DionTech/laravel-extended-scheduler/README.md

 This package allows you to configure the scheduled tasks of the app via (database) model.
 It was developed to avoid handling these configurations via a config file only, cause then we cannot share the same repo to n server instances when running different tasks is needed at each server.

+This package will extend the laravel scheduler, so all coded scheduled tasks will still be available.

 # installation

 ```shell